Coconut Chia Seed Pudding is a healthy dairy-free snack or breakfast to make ahead of time and store in the fridge.

 - Crushed Nuts, granola, or cereal.

 - In a mason jar add 2 tablespoons of whole chia seeds and coconut milk.
-Stir well to disperse chia seeds.
+Stir well to distribute chia seeds.

 - Place in refrigerator overnight or at least for a few hours.
 You can keep in the fridge for a few days.